luzpaz/FreeCAD-dependencies/README.md

 ### Macports
 There are a several ways to update/request macports.
 Before anything, please search their github repo for [open PRs](github.com/macports/macports-ports/pulls) and their [bugtracker](https://trac.macports.org/search?q=&portsummarysearch=on) to avoid duplicate requests.
 1. If you have macports installed you can go through the recommended way to update a macport
 2. If you don't have macports installed you can still open a PR.
-You'll need to somethings in the PR
+You'll need to some things in the PR
 3. Open a ticket on their [bugtracker](https://trac.macports.org) requesting an update or a new package.

 ### Mageia Cauldron